Camp Great Rock

 The Neurology Department of Children’s National Health System provides the medical management of Camp Great Rock.
 Drs.
 John Schreiber and Dewi Depositario-Cabacar, child neurologists at Children’s National, head the medical team and provide 24/7 physician coverage of camp.
 Additional medical staff, including nurses, social workers, physical therapist and psychologists, are on-site throughout the days of camp.
 Counselors are trained in seizure recognition, first aid, CPR and the special needs of children with epilepsy.
 Many counselors and volunteers live with epilepsy and share their experiences with the campers.

 Throughout the week, campers participate in a myriad of activities.
 The kids learn team-building skills through activities such as sports, skits, and camp Olympics.
 Group counseling sessions allow the children to discuss their feelings and learn how others cope with their epilepsy.
 For one week, the children do not have to worry about explaining their seizures to their peers; they simply have fun.
 The friendships made at camp often continue throughout the year and for many to come.

 Please contact Brainy Camps at email@example.com for more information.

-FACES (Finding A Cure of Epilepsy and Seizures) of NYU Langone Medical Center, a grant from Helping Children Grow, Inc., donations made to Brainy Camps' Holiday Giving Campaign, The ARC of Montgomery County, Commonwealth Community Trust, DoMore24 donations, Ability Network grant, Federal Government's Combined Federal Campaign, Innovating Worthy Projects Foundation grant, Maryland Community Connections, a grant from the Ambassador of Qatar, Race For Every Child and private donations.
+FACES (Finding A Cure of Epilepsy and Seizures) of NYU Langone Medical Center, a grant from Helping Children Grow, Inc., donations made to Brainy Camps' Holiday Giving Campaign, The ARC of Montgomery County, Commonwealth Community Trust, 2018 Race for Every Child donations, Innovating Worthy Projects Foundation grant, Maryland Community Connections, and private donations.